Manojkl/Cost_To_Consumers-CTC/DayLightRobbery/Readme.md

 Get data on daylight robbery.

-Collect all the information on products imported from other countries and the profit margins of the same, and the people involved.
+Collect all the information on products imported from other countries and within countries and the profit margins of the same, and the people involved.

 Also, obtain data on what additional benefits they provide for maintaining such a substantial profit margin.
 Is it worth paying that much extra?